Harry-Khit-Htoo/MediaCrawlerBottle-Net/README.md

 It works on Windows, macOS and Linux.
 Video extraction uses the open-source [yt-dlp](https://github.com/yt-dlp/yt-dlp) project.

-> Bottle Net Tool only works with content that anyone can see **without
+> Bottle Net Tool works with content that anyone can see **without signing
+> in**.
+For Facebook content that needs a login, you can optionally use the
+> session of a browser you are already signed in to (`--browser`).
+It never
-> signing in**.
-It never logs in, never uses cookies or passwords, and does
+> asks for or stores passwords, and it does not get around private accounts,
-> not get around private accounts, login walls, CAPTCHAs, DRM or rate limits.
+> access restrictions, CAPTCHAs, DRM or rate limits.

 ---